genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/08_tips-and-tricks.md

 Try editing one of the previous .kts (i.e alpha-fields-dictionary.kts).
 Add one more field.

-You may see the changes if you run the following command on a terminal attached to the Docker container (as explained just before)
+You may see the changes if you run the following command on a terminal attached to the Docker container (as explained just before).

 ```shell
 cat /home/alpha/run/alpha/cfg/alpha-fields-dictionary.kts